dupr/duprkit/README.md

 # What kind of packages are the project targeted to?

 * Packages that are extremely hard to made compliant to Debian Policy.
 For example, bazel the build system of TensorFlow.
+Or something that doesn't worth the effort to be made so.

 * Dirty but useful non-free blobs, such as nvidia's cuDNN (CUDA Deep Neural Network) library, that doesn't make sense to be made policy-compliant.